inferadb/control/docs/README.md

-# Management API Documentation
+# Control Documentation

-Welcome to the InferaDB Management API documentation.
-This directory contains comprehensive guides for integrating, deploying, and operating the Management API.
+Welcome to InferaDB Control documentation.
+This directory contains comprehensive guides for integrating, deploying, and operating Control.

-## New to Management API?
+## New to Control?

-Start here: **[Getting Started Guide](getting-started.md)** - Step-by-step tutorial for setting up your first Management API instance and making your first API calls.
+Start here: **[Getting Started Guide](getting-started.md)** - Step-by-step tutorial for setting up your first Control instance and making your first API calls.

 ## Quick Reference